greena13/react-hotkeys/README.md

 This is the default type of `<HotKeys />` component, and should normally be your first choice for efficiency and clarity (the user generally expects keyboard input to affect the focused element in the browser).

-### How action handlers are resolved

-> If one of the DOM-mounted descendents of an `<HotKeys>` component are in focus (and it is listening to key events) AND those key events match a hot key in the component's key map, then the corresponding action is triggered.

-`react-hotkeys` starts at the `<HotKeys />` component closest to the event's target (the element that was in focus when the key was pressed) and works its way up through the component tree of focused `<HotKeys />` components, looking for a matching handler for the action.
-The handler closest to the event target AND a descendant of the `<HotKeys />` component that defines the action (or the component itself), is the one that is called.

-That is:

-- Unless one of the DOM-mounted descendents of a `<HotKeys>` component is in focus, the component's actions are not matched
-- Unless a `<HotKeys>` component is nested within the `<HotKeys />` component that defines the action (or is the same `<HotKeys />` component), its handler is not called
-- If a `<HotKeys />` component closer to the event target has defined a handler for the same action, a `<HotKeys />` component's handler won't be called (the closer component's handler will)

-A more exhaustive enumeration of `react-hotkeys` behaviour can be found by reviewing the [test suite](https://github.com/greena13/react-hotkeys/tree/master/test).

 ## HotKeys component API

 The HotKeys component provides a declarative and native JSX syntax that is best for succinctly declaring hotkeys in a way that best maintains separation and encapsulation with regards to the rest of your code base.